neerajadhav/neeraj-adhav-web-journal/README.md

-# Portfolio & Blog - Headless Hashnode Integration
+# Personal Website - Headless Hashnode Integration

 This is my personal portfolio and blog website built using **Next.js** and integrated with **Hashnode's Headless CMS**.
 It serves as a platform to showcase my projects, share technical blogs, and highlight my skills.